ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-g vory romarkablo llttlo poom
+Tbo following vory romarkablo llttlo poom
 Is a contribution to tho San rrauclsco Tim&#x27;s
 from tbo&#x27; pen ot Mr. H. A. Doming.
 Tho reader
 will seo that each lino Is a quotation from somo